Tijana Milosevic, PhD

 2014: American University’s Doctoral Dissertation Research Grant.
 American University, Washington DC.

-2014: Passed comprehensive exams with distinction- School of Communication, American University.
+2014: Passed PhD comprehensive exams with distinction at the School of Communication, American University.

 2012–14: Open Society Foundation: Global Supplementary Grant: selected among a competitive pool of scholars and received a total of $10,500 in support of doctoral studies.

-- 2016 –present: Member of the international research work group as part of COST DigiLitEY (working group 4—IoT Toys Research) studying the implications of Internet of Things (IoT)—smart toys and wearable technology—for young children.
-Currently coding media coverage of these devices in twelve participating countries.
+- 2016 –present: Member of the international research work group as part of COST DigiLitEY (working group 4—IoT Toys Research)studying the implications of Internet of Things (IoT), smart toys and wearable technology for young children.

 - 2015– present: Member of Children and Screens: Institute of Digital Media and Child Development: Children and Screens is a network of researchers across disciplines who work internationally in the field of children and digital technology.

-- 2015–present Member of EU Kids Online research network: EU Kids Online is an international research network bringing together more than 150 researchers from 33 European countries to study children and media.
+- 2015–present: Member of EU Kids Online research network: EU Kids Online is an international research network bringing together more than 150 researchers from 33 European countries to study children and media.
 The network’s signature project was a representative survey in 25 European countries in 2010/2011 (25,000 children age 9-16 and their parents).
 The network also engaged in multiple collaborative qualitative analyses projects.
 EU Kids Online is now collaborating with Global Kids Online (London School of Economics & UNICEF project) –resulting in data collection from developing countries, also outside Europe.
-I am collaborating with the network members on finalizing the updated questionnaire for the new round of survey (data collection will take place in 2017-2018) and I will be working on Norwegian data, comparative country analysis and also data analysis in Serbia, if we manage to obtain funding for the Serbian survey.
-I am also working on developing two survey modules (sets of questions on a specific topic): Internet of Things and Digital Citizenship.
-My paper on cyberbullying and social inequalities (Goerzig, Milosevic, Staksrud, forthcoming) is a result of collaboration with EU Kids Online group).
+I have participated in finalizing the updated questionnaire for the new round of the survey and in designing survey modules on digital citizenship and internet of things (data collection will take place in 2017-2018).
+I will be working on Norwegian data and comparative country analysis.

 2015-present: Management of EU Kids Online Twitter and Facebook accounts—disseminating research findings.